dodoztestrepo/testfork/README.md

 In an age where data drives decisions, the ability to predict future trends holds immense value.
 From optimizing supply chains through Sales & Operations Planning (S&OP) to refining financial forecasts for better Financial Planning & Analysis (FP&A), the applications of forecasting are vast and varied.
 However, integrating such capabilities often requires navigating through considerable technical complexity, scalability concerns, and data preprocessing hurdles.

-FoaaS envisions a world where these challenges are no longer barriers.
+FaaS envisions a world where these challenges are no longer barriers.
 Instead, developers, irrespective of their expertise in data science, can leverage powerful forecasting tools through a simple API call.
-FoaaS is not just about providing statistical forecasts; it's about embedding future insights directly into the operational fabric of businesses and applications.
+FaaS is not just about providing statistical forecasts; it's about embedding future insights directly into the operational fabric of businesses and applications.

 ## Vision for Automated Data Collection